Ketevana/Data-Science-Capstone-Project/README.md

 * Train-Test Split

-I applied an 70:30 train-test split to the data.
+I applied a 70:30 train-test split to the data.

 * Standardisation